Jump Ball

 Public analytical contract

-Treat dimensions, facts, bridges, aggregates, and analytics outputs as the reader-facing warehouse surface.
-That is the layer documented for analysts, downstream SQL, and exported datasets.
+Treat dimensions, facts, bridges, aggregates, and analytics outputs as the warehouse surface documented for analysts, downstream SQL, and exported datasets.

 Internal pipeline machinery